Please read before taking to the start line

 BTF Membership Fee

-If you’re not a current member of Triathlon England, Triathlon Scotland or the Welsh Triathlon Association, you will be liable to pay a £6 membership fee at registration (£3 for Youth & Juniors).
-We regret that we can take cash only, no credit/debit cards.
+If you’re not a current member of Triathlon England, Triathlon Scotland or the Welsh Triathlon Association, you will be asked to pay a £6 membership fee at registration (£3 for Youth & Juniors).
+We’ve taken the decision to go paperless at all of our events meaning we’re asking all participants to pay for their day membership with card.
 Please show your race licence at registration if you are already a member.

 British Triathlon Rule Number 8.1 states “Any equipment that acts as an impediment to hearing or concentration is prohibited from use during an event (including transition).
 This includes, but is not limited to, mobile telephones (which should be switched off if stored in transition), personal stereos and MP3 players.”